 One of the most popular cider varieties in Somerset today and one of the mainstays of Poverty Lane Cider Orchards in NH.
 At a MOFGA workshop, Steve Wood of Poverty Lane and Farnum Hill Ciders said, “If you’re going to plant one bittersweet, plant this one.”
 Sugar content fair and fermentation moderate.
 High-quality well-balanced low-acid cider with a soft-tasting tannin.
 (SG 1.057, acidity 1.8g/L, tannin 2.9g/L) Medium-sized roundish fruit covered with brownish brick-red stripes and blush.
 Picked last week of October, usually blended with other late varieties.

 Crops annually.
 Grower-friendly tree with flat lateral branches may require help in developing a strong central leader.
 Not pollen compatible with Chisel Jersey.
+May be susceptible to fireblight in some locations.
 Midseason bloom.
 Z4.

 Click here for a complete list of qualifying items.